arfeo/npm-add-dependencies/README.md

 # npm-add-dependencies

-This script adds dependencies to the package.json file skipping the installation process.
+This script adds dependencies (latest versions) to the package.json file skipping the installation process.

 ### Installation